 While the global pandemic has made the Fall of 2020 seem ridden with uncertainty, it has also offered glimmers of hope and purpose.
 For the incoming students starting at the Harvard T.H.
 Chan School of Public Health, seeking to join the ranks of epidemiologists, policy professionals, and public health experts, their education began with “Foundations for Public Health,” an online course taught by CHDS Faculty Director Sue J. Goldie.

 The genesis for an orientation course began when then Dean Julio Frenk identified the need for a common public health foundation for all incoming graduate-level students and partnered with Goldie to conceptualize the core curriculum and develop the instructional materials over several months, ultimately teaching it together in 2015.
-Goldie further enhanced the course in subsequent years.
+Goldie expanded the course into a full online summer course in subsequent years.

 Related news: Sue J. Goldie Receives Excellence in Teaching Award

 Related news: Sue J. Goldie on Teaching During COVID-19